uyuni-project/uyuni/README.md

 1. Login into the `controller` host.
 2. Add the feature(s) you would like to run into `run_sets/$name.yml`
 3. Call Cucumber to execute your custom run set (`rake cucumber:$name`)

+## Images used on the testsuite.

+The images are build by kiwi : http://download.suse.de/ibs/Devel:/Galaxy:/Terraform:/Images/, and sumaform deploy them.

 # Contributing